 Automatic Voter Registration

-When you visit a Secretary of State Drivers Services facility, you will be asked if you want to register to vote or update your registration.
+When you visit a Secretary of State Driver Services facility, you will be asked if you want to register to vote or update your registration.
 If you say yes, you have ‘opted-in’ to Automatic Voter Registration.

 Chicago offers voter registration at all early voting locations in the lead-up to an election.
 Find early voting locations near you.

 In Chicago, you can register on Election Day at your polling place.
 Find your Election Day polling place.
 If you wait until Election Day to register to vote, be sure to bring the required ID with you.

 What ID do I need to register?